for all the faithful

 The International Network: The Blueprint Takes Shape

 The CPL did not operate in isolation.
-It was the French node in an international network of liturgical laboratories—connected to Maria Laach in Germany, Klosterneuburg in Austria, and reform centers across Europe.
-Together, they coordinated a systematic campaign through a series of international congresses that produced increasingly radical resolutions.
+It was the French node in an international network, connected to Maria Laach in Germany, Klosterneuburg in Austria, and reform centres across Europe.
+Through a decade of international congresses these centres converged, publicly and by agreement rather than by direction, on a set of resolutions that grew steadily more far-reaching.
+No one was coordinating them from above.
+They simply wanted the same things and kept meeting.

 The specific proposals reveal how completely the Novus Ordo was designed before Vatican II ever convened: